Image Shown: 2016 Mercedes-Benz E-Class

 The new Mercedes-Benz E-Class is collecting a lot of attention for its new autonomy and interior convenience.
 Although the premium models will feature AIR BODY CONTROL air suspension, the base-model E-Class will come standard with steel–spring suspension and will feature DIRECT CONTROL as an option.
 If you would like to learn more about Mercedes-Benz DIRECT CONTROL suspension or the 2017 Mercedes-Benz E-Class release, let us know in the comments!

-Test the 4MATIC® All-Wheel-Drive in New Mercedes-Benz Vehicles Mercedes-Benz vehicles are known for luxury, innovation,…
+Customizing the Digital Instrument Cluster in the New Mercedes-Benz Mercedes-Benz vehicles are renowned for their…